 Command Format: $W\0 (no board number in the command itself)

-Current Implementation: The saveAllPWMSettings() function in Calibration.ino sends $W individually to each board by looping: for (int board = 0; board < numBoards; board++) { RS485WriteCommand(board, "$W"); }
+Current Implementation: The saveAllPWMSettings() function in Calibration.ino sends $W individually to each board by looping: for (int board = 0; board < numBoards; board++) { RS485WriteCommand(board, "$W"); } This makes no sense!
+This results in (numBoards-1) unnecessary writes on all the boards.

 Why Not Broadcast: Although $W has no board number and could theoretically use RS485WriteCommandBroadcast(), the current loop-based implementation is working reliably.
 The loop includes 100ms delays between boards to allow NVRAM write time, which wouldn't be possible with a single broadcast.
 Keeping the current implementation avoids risk of breaking working code.

 Future Improvement: The current implementation works but is not ideal.
 A better approach would be to use RS485WriteCommandBroadcast() and handle NVRAM write timing differently (e.g., boards could acknowledge completion, or use a fixed delay after broadcast).
 This would be more efficient and consistent with the broadcast pattern.
 However, changing this requires testing to ensure NVRAM writes complete reliably on all boards.
 For now, the working loop-based approach is maintained.
+I don’t understand the problem.
+Writing to a preference can’t be that long and what does it matter if this blocks?

-Comparison with RS485_BRIGHTNESS: $T (BRIGHTNESS) is sent every 0.5 seconds and needs no per-board delays, making it ideal for RS485WriteCommandBroadcast(). $W (WRITEPWM) is sent rarely (only during calibration saves) and benefits from per-board delays, making the loop approach more appropriate.
+Comparison with RS485_BRIGHTNESS: $T (BRIGHTNESS) is sent every 0.5 seconds [Huh?!
+If there is no new brightness value, $T should not be sent] and needs no per-board delays, making it ideal for RS485WriteCommandBroadcast(). $W (WRITEPWM) is sent rarely (only during calibration saves) and benefits from per-board delays, making the loop approach more appropriate.

-Updated Guidance on When to Use RS485WriteCommandBroadcast:
+Updated Guidance on When to Use RS485WriteCommandBroadcast: [Seems to me this section should go away]

 • Use for frequent commands where all boards need identical data simultaneously (e.g., $T brightness)